Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \subsubsection{Settling with coagulation}

-Even if the neglect of turbulence was justified -- and it is not -- the estimate of the dust settling time in a laminar would be incomplete because it ignores the likelihood that dust particles will collide with one another and grow during the settling process.
-The settling velocity increases with the particle size, so any such coagulation hastens the collapse of the dust toward the disk midplane.
+In addition to being affected by turbulence, settling is also coupled to coagulation and particle growth.
+The settling velocity increases with the particle size, so coagulation hastens the collapse of the dust toward the disk midplane.

 To estimate how fast particles could grow during sedimentation we appeal to a simple single particle growth model \citep{safronov69,dullemond05}.
 Imagine that a single ``large" particle, of radius $a$ and mass $m = (4/3) \pi a^3 \rho_d$, is settling toward the disk midplane at velocity $v_{\rm settle}$ through a background of much smaller solid particles.
 By virtue of their small size, the settling of the small particles can be neglected.
 If every collision leads to coagulation, the large particle grows in mass at a rate that reflects the amount of solid material in the volume swept out by its geometric cross-section,